starlitriver/starlitriver.github.io/content/formal/logic/index.md

 ---
 aliases:
+  - logic
 tags:
+title: logic
 ---

-logic is the study of reasoning. it includes both formal logic and informal logic
+logic is the study of reasoning